STORE-LOGGER - Wireless Mobile Warehouse Microclimate Control System with Android OS

 - when the programmed alarm thresholds are exceeded, alarm conditions are signalised from the sensors:

 - optically, on the device’s screen (in red),

 - emails and text messages sent;

-- it prints reports from various sensors on a connected printer with Bluetooth interface or on a built-in printer;
+- it prints reports from various sensors on a connected printer with Bluetooth interface or

 - sends data to the common archive maintained on a server with the LBX software.